svartalf/unbound-telemetry/README.md

 > [Unbound DNS resolver](https://www.nlnetlabs.nl/projects/unbound/about/) metrics exporter for [Prometheus](https://prometheus.io)

+## Deprecation notice

+This repo is archived and will not be maintained anymore.
+You can use the [`unbound_exporter`](https://github.com/letsencrypt/unbound_exporter) by Let's Encrypt instead.

 ## Features

  * Communicates with `unbound` via TLS, UDS socket or shared memory